 Ranching for Rivers is a program designed to assist landowners with riparian pasture/fencing projects to help manage riparian land by offering a 50% cost-share for fencing material, off-site water infrastructure and developing grazing management plans.
 Riparian pastures are a great alternative to complete livestock exclusion and provide many operation benefits to the producer, while also enhancing and protecting the riparian resource.

 Ranching for Rivers is offered through a partnership between MRCDC and the Soil and Water Conservation Districts of Montana (SWCDM).
-Landowners, Conservation Districts, and Watershed Groups who are working within areas with a DEQ-approved Watershed Restoration Plan are encouraged to apply for program funding for identified projects.
+Landowners, Conservation Districts, and Watershed Groups who have projects located on waterbodies listed by DEQ as impaired by sediment, nutrients, E-coli, habitat alterations, or contributing such pollution to an impaired waterbody downstream are encouraged to apply for program funding.
+The list of impaired waterbodies can be found on: https://deq.mt.gov/Water/Resources/report.
 More information and application materials can be found below:

 - Ranching for Rivers Project Application